 The ELISA test, sometimes referred to as the “EIA test”, detects the presence of antibodies and antigens in the blood.
 If you have an infection, an ELISA test can be used to find out whether your body is making antibodies against it.
 Antibodies are a type of protein that the immune system makes to react against harmful substances (antigens).

-The doctor may ask an ELISA test to test for the following diseases and other conditions:
+The doctor may ask for an ELISA test to test for the following diseases and other conditions:

 - HIV (The virus that causes AIDS)